Volunteer in a Kindergarten or Care Center Abroad

 Children at a Care Center can span a wide range of ages.
 In many cases, you’ll work with younger children (2-6 years old) throughout the day and older children (7-14) in the afternoons once they are out of school.
 You’ll often have a specific schedule to follow and targeted activities to take part in.
 However, volunteers that can take initiative and engage the children in new, valuable activities are always appreciated!

-Check out some stories from our former Care volunteers to get a better sense of what it is like to volunteer in a Kindergarten or Care Center.
+Check out some reviews from our former Care volunteers to get a better sense of what it is like to volunteer in a Kindergarten or Care Center.